Shashank545/hr-buddy-bot/README.md

 #### PDF Documents

-For testing purpose, please set AZURE_SEARCH_INDEX_JGAAP in `./azure/{env-name}/.env` to be something different from the index name used by the app (e.g. `test-index`).
+For testing purpose, please set AZURE_SEARCH_INDEX_paagj in `./azure/{env-name}/.env` to be something different from the index name used by the app (e.g. `test-index`).

 1. Prepare documents you want to upload in PDF files and store them in `/data/pdf`.
-You can download PDF files from [Knowledges - JGAPP](https://spo-global.kpmg.com/:f:/r/sites/JP-KIT_DI/Shared%20Documents/07%20-%20KOMEI/Chat%20KOMEI%20PoC/Knowledges%20-%20JGAPP?csf=1&web=1&e=sCx8Na).
+You can download PDF files from [Knowledges - JGAPP](https://spo-global.yyyy.com/:f:/r/sites/JP-xxx_DI/Shared%20Documents/07%20-%20KOMEI/Chat%20KOMEI%20PoC/Knowledges%20-%20JGAPP?csf=1&web=1&e=sCx8Na).
 1. Run `./scripts/prepdocs.sh pdf`.
 This does two things:
    1. Upload PDF files to ABS.
       1. `<pdf ID>.pdf`: Copies of PDF files under `data/pdf`.